organicinternet/magento-configurable-simple/README.markdown

 Installation of SCP is the same as for most extensions, that is via your Magento Connect Manager using the extension key found on the MagentoCommerce site.
 Important: Once installed you will need to logout then login of Admin.
 You must also refresh cache and reindex all data (under System->Cache Management and System->Index Management).

-There are also some SCP configuration options under System->Configuration->SCP Config It's likely you will want to change these from their default values.
+There are also some SCP configuration options under System->Configuration->SCP Config, and it's likely you will want to change these from their default values.
 What each option does should hopefully be self-explanatory.